17 Best Customer Support Platform Portals in 2025

 Pricing

-Get started for $29/month per agent (billed monthly), and cater each workflow to individual customers.
-The $35/month per agent (billed monthly) provides prebuilt dashboards you can implement in a snap and an omnichannel ticketing system.
+Get started for $45/month per agent (billed monthly), and cater each workflow to individual customers.

 The Bottom Line

-While the platform is specifically designed for B2B needs, the per-agent pricing might add up to an astronomical amount if you’re running a large enterprise — you might be better off building your own enterprise client portal with no-code.
+B2B support teams will find the platform’s features helpful, but the per-seat pricing might add up if you’re running a large enterprise.
+Large companies might be better off building their own enterprise client portal with no-code.

 #15 Kayako: For Personalized Support